 After posting her initial blog earlier this month, Morse received a number of comments from individuals who took issue with her statement.
 One, who commented under the name Ken, left the following comment:

-“This discussion about terminology is illogical…It is not a matter of opinion, it is a factual reality and calling a marriage between two people of the same gender ‘pseudo-marriage,’ when it is in fact just as legally valid as any man-women marriage is simply an attempt to insult committed gay and lesbian couples and trivialize their relationships.”
+“This discussion about terminology is illogical…”It is not a matter of opinion, it is a factual reality and calling a marriage between two people of the same gender ‘pseudo-marriage,’ when it is in fact just as legally valid as ay man-women marriage is simply an attempt to insult committed gay and lesbian couples and trivialize their relationships.”

 Another unidentified reader posted similar comments.
 “The definition of marriage that you are using [one man, one woman] has not existed for centuries.
 But only for half a century.
 Until 1967 – it meant not marrying someone of a different race.
 Marriage has evolved.
 It’s just taking the next logical step.”

-One point Morse wants to emphasize is how homosexual activists want to further strip away the biblical foundation of marriage.
+One point Morse wants to emphasize is the how homosexual activists want to further strip away the Biblical foundation of marriage.

 “We’re getting to the point that marriage doesn’t mean anything,” said Morse.
 “It could even mean that two people, regardless of their sexual orientation, may want to ‘marry’ for the sake of convenience or to receive government benefits or the like.
 That is not what God intended for marriage.”

-Still, Bobbie Patray, a long-time volunteer activist and lobbyist with Tennessee Eagle Forum, said she never uses the term “gay” when referring to homosexuals.
+Bobbie Patray, a long-time volunteer activists and lobbyist with Tennessee Eagle Forum said she never uses the term “gay” when referring to homosexuals.

 “The original definition of ‘gay’ was someone who was bright, happy and cheerful.
 I don’t find anything about two people engaging in sexual activity with another person outside of traditional marriage to be anything but sinful.
 I certainly don’t find anything happy or cheerful about it.”